 - Applicants give the Midwest Center for Holocaust Education permission to reprint entries.

 - Decisions of the judges are final.

-Members of the Midwest Center for Holocaust Education’s White Rose Chai Society (as of April 22, 2016):
+Members of the Midwest Center for Holocaust Education’s Membership Society.

 The contest is named in memory of Hans and Sophie Scholl, German university students who, along with several friends and their professor, were arrested and executed for distributing leaflets denouncing the evils of the Nazi regime.
 The project commemorates the heroic efforts of these brave young people, members of the White Rose, who gave their lives for the causes of understanding, tolerance, and freedom.
 May their memories inspire us to reflect upon our own responsibilities as citizens in a democratic nation.